intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-Further, liaison statements sent by the IETF usually do not go though the normal IETF consensus process (e.g. an IETF-wide last call) and therefore do not necessarily represent IETF consensus.
+Further, liaison statements sent by the IETF usually do not go though the normal IETF consensus process (e.g. an IETF-wide last call) and therefore do not automatically represent IETF consensus.
 Depending on the nature of the liaison statement, it might refer to existing IETF consensus as documented in IETF-stream RFCs or working group chairs might ask for working group consensus on a technical matter not (yet) documented in an RFC.